cdlhub/Deployment/README.md

 > **Prerequisite:** The windows SQL server running the Flamingo datastore  must be running and accessible.

-The following section will step though the deploy of an example oasis environment, see fig 1, and is equivalent to running [mid_system-init-ubuntu.sh](https://github.com/OasisLMF/deployment/blob/master/shell-scripts/mid_system-init-ubuntu.sh).
+The following section will step though the deployment of the base-case Oasis environment and is equivalent to running [mid_system-init-ubuntu.sh](https://github.com/OasisLMF/deployment/blob/master/shell-scripts/mid_system-init-ubuntu.sh).

 #### Install requirments
 This subsection is **specific to Ubuntu 16.04**.
 In order to adapt the deployment to another distribution you will need to install the following: